Twoure/UnSupportedServices.bundle/README.md

   - If the Video Thumb is black then the video/thumb host domain is down
   - Basically if the video thumb is not black, then the video should play
 - **Zalaa** / **Uploadc**
-  - Video URL needs `User-Agent` and `Refere` to work.
+  - Video URL needs `User-Agent` and `Referer` to work.
 I have included them in the code, but Plex still cannot play them.
   - Still looking into, but might have to scrap for now
 - **NeoDrive** / **CloudZilla**
   - Able to parse and download the Video URL, but Plex will not play the stream